BeyondQuality/beyondquality/research/public_speaking.md

 @maaretp: Entrepreneurial side gigs: Teaching can be a way of making a living too and conferences are ways of introducing you as someone with knowledge to teach or consult on.

+@ethfeat: There are many  reasons: building your reputation, increasing your visibility, strengthening your personal brand, and opening doors to new opportunities.

 ### 4. Increase diversity of thought & exposure to trends

 @mesutdurukal: Even just seeing the topics helps you understand the most common problems other people are facing, which tools are becoming popular, and the latest trends.